stellarshenson/stellars_jupyterlab_fixes/README.md

 Metapackage that installs all Stellars JupyterLab fixes in one command.

-These fixes address papercuts and annoyances in JupyterLab 4 that were bothering me enough to do something about them.
+These fixes address papercuts and annoyances in JupyterLab 4 that were bothering us enough to do something about them.
 They are intended as temporary workarounds until the JupyterLab team incorporates proper solutions into the mainline - at which point this repo will happily become obsolete.

 > [!WARNING]
 > These fixes monkey-patch JupyterLab internals and may break with future JupyterLab updates.
 Use at your own risk.
 If something explodes, you get to keep both pieces.

-*Yes, I wrote an entire metapackage just to fix scroll positions and font alignments.
-No, I don't have better things to do.
-Okay, I do, but here we are.*
+*Yes, we wrote an entire metapackage just to fix scroll positions and font alignments.
+No, we don't have better things to do.
+Okay, we do, but here we are.*

 ## Installation